 As the name suggests, similar to Academic Onefile but slightly less scholary, with more popular magazines.
 Many articles are available in full text, but if there is no full-text link for an article you need, we may be able to obtain it on interlibrary loan.

-A good starting place for both consumer health and research-level information.
-Includes overviews of specific medical conditions and treatments, a drug/supplement database, and articles from consumer and professional journals, including alternative medical info.
-Many articles are in full-text, but those that are not can usually be obtained through interlibrary loan.
+A good starting place for both consumer and research-level information.
+Includes overviews of medical conditions and treatments, a drug and supplement database, and articles from consumer and professional journals, including alternative medical info.
+Many articles are available in full-text, but those that are not can usually be obtained through interlibrary loan.

 Online interactive instruction for approximately 45 languages.
 If you have a fast connection and sound capabilities (speakers and microphone), you can take full advantage of these self-paced lessons.
 Click Start Learning on the main screen to check out the available languages.
 If you decide to proceed through a full set of lessons, it's good to set up a free account so Mango will keep track of your progress.